 Putting what you know about sustainability into practice is an important part of this certificate.
 In addition to taking courses, you need to engage in a sustainability-related project either on campus or in the wider community.
-Here are three possible ways to meet this requirement for the sustainability certificate:
+Here are possible ways to meet this requirement for the sustainability certificate:

 - Option 1: Badger Volunteers.
 This program is run by the Morgridge Center for Public Service and lists over a dozen sustainability-related volunteer sites off campus.
 Select a site under "sustainability" and contribute your skills for a semester.
 Your selection must be from the "sustainability" offerings.

-All three options involve a two-step process; all certificate students need to fulfill these two steps in order for their engagement to be counted towards the certificate.
+Both options involve a two-step process; all certificate students need to fulfill these two steps in order for their engagement to be counted towards the certificate.

 Step 2: Upon completing your engagement, submit the Community Engagement Form to Ann Terlaak or Nick Horan.
 This form asks a series of questions for you to reflect upon what you have taken away from your community engagement.